It seems like only two minutes since I was sat here writing ‘how is still January?’ and yet here I am and it’s already March.

 Avoid Estate Agents

 In my opinion, unless you’re buying a house there’s really no need to use an estate agent.
 The cost of renting is already so high in London, why would you want to pay hundreds of pounds in admin fees that are of absolutely no benefit to you whatsoever?
 Admittedly, your rental options are somewhat more limited if you use a private landlord, but if you’re willing to put the time and effort into your search, there’s a strong possibility you’ll save money not only on fees but rent too.
 I also guarantee you’ll get your full deposit back when you leave.
 Of course, I would always advocate signing a contract and using the DPS to secure your deposit, but in my experience, the rental process has always been far less traumatic when I’ve dealt with my landlord directly.
+You could also use a company such as Global Guardians who own many properties across the UK.

 Ignore the Tube Map